 It’s also worth noting that not all translation management systems include translation memory tools as part of their package.
 TMSs including XTM, Wordbee, Memsource and Smartcat offer workflow, business management and CAT tools all in one package.

-Others, such as Plunet and XTRF require a third-party CAT software like memoQ, SDL Trados or Wordfast.
+Platforms like Plunet and XTRF require a third-party CAT software like memoQ, SDL Trados or Wordfast.
 And some CAT software providers also offer project management tools.
-This all makes comparing the various platforms difficult when assessing them.
+There are also others like Lokalise that offer integrations for design software like Sketch and SDKs for iOS and Android mobile app development to speed up the localization process for app developers.
+This makes comparing the various platforms difficult when assessing them.

 Operating a TMS in-house can address some of the challenges in the aforementioned scenarios, however, we’ve listed some pros and cons that we think are in play no matter how you decide to implement a TMS.